Skin & Calluses

 They peel and itch in similar ways but need opposite treatments.
 Two-minute guide.

-February 26, 2026·3 min read·By Minakshi Sharma, LPN
+February 26, 2026·3 min read·By Minakshi Sharma, LPN, FCN, CAFCN

 Peeling skin on the feet is one of those problems with two completely different causes and treatments.
 Athlete's foot is a fungal infection and needs an antifungal.
 Dry skin is just dry skin and needs moisture.
 Using the wrong one tends to make the other worse.